richafnu/Viva/Viva/feature-access-management.md

 Policies are used to enable or disable specific features or types of data processing for users or groups in your tenant.

 > [!NOTE]
 > These features aren't available yet in GCC High or DoD.
-For GCC, refer to the documentation for your specific app for availability.
+For GCC, see the documentation for your specific app for availability.

 ## Creating and managing policies